thiagolima-bm/magento_marketplace/README.md

 ```
 * Downloading

+### Documentation

+This extension works like plug and play.
+The only that you need to do is create a store account (the vendor who will sell items on the marketplace).
+The flow is pretty much similar than the regular magento flow for creating a product and check orders.
+On the vender menu, there are three items

+* Dashboard - Where he will see a few reports
+* Products - Where he can manage its own products
+* Orders - Where he can check the its own orders

+### Documentation

+The code is self explanatory but if you have any questions, do not hesitate in contacting me.

 ### Contributing

 Want to contribute?
 That's great!
 [Here's you can get started](https://guides.github.com/activities/contributing-to-open-source/#contributing).

-Check out our Issues page, and if you find something you want to work on, let us know in the comments.
-If you're interested in a particular [project](https://github.com/reactioncommerce/reaction/projects) and you aren’t sure where to begin, feel free to ask.
-Start small!

 If your contribution doesn't fit with an existing issue, go ahead and [create an issue](https://github.com/thiagolima-bm/Magento_Marketplace/issues/new) before submitting a [Pull Request](https://help.github.com/articles/about-pull-requests/).
-This will allow the Reaction team to give feedback if necessary.